Statistical field theory of mechanical stresses in Coulomb fluids. Noether's theorem {\sl vs} General covariant approach: Concluding remarks

 \section{Concluding remarks}

-In conclusion, we have formulated a first-principles statistical field theory of the macroscopic forces in spatially inhomogeneous Coulomb fluids.
-Utilizing the previously formulated general covariant approach, in combination with the method based on the functional Legendre transform, we derived the total stress tensor for the Coulomb fluid consisting of the previously derived mean field stress tensor and fluctuation corrections on the one-loop correction level.
-The fluctuation corrections include a term that accounts for the thermal fluctuations of the local electrostatic potential and field in the vicinity of the mean field configuration.
-This correlation stress tensor determines how electrostatic correlation affects the local stresses in a non-uniform Coulomb fluid.
-In addition, we have formulated a generalization of Noether's first theorem for the case of a fluctuating order parameter and derived the same total stress tensor using this formulation.
+In conclusion, we have developed a first-principles statistical field theory for analyzing the macroscopic forces in spatially inhomogeneous Coulomb fluids.
+Additionally, we have generalized Noether's first theorem to account for a fluctuating order parameter and have derived the total stress tensor using this formulation.
+By employing this methodology, we have obtained the stress tensor for the Coulomb fluid, which includes both the previously derived mean-field stress tensor and fluctuation corrections at the one-loop correction level.
+These fluctuation corrections incorporate the thermal fluctuations of the local electrostatic potential and field around the mean-field configuration.
+The correlation stress tensor, derived from these fluctuation corrections, reflects how electrostatic correlation influences the local stresses in a non-uniform Coulomb fluid.
+Furthermore, by combining the previously formulated general covariant approach with the functional Legendre transform method, we have reproduced the same result for the stress tensor.

+The developed formalism is interesting for modeling not only inhomogeneous Coulomb fluids but also bulk fluids.
+In particular, it is intriguing to analyze how this formalism can predict the screening length for concentrated electrolyte solutions, considering the excluded volume of the ions, in comparison with other methods of stastistical physics~\cite{attard1993asymptotic,kjellander2020multiple}.
+This issue might be the subject of future publications.

 Finally, we would like to note that proposed approaches is applicable not only to the Coulomb fluids, but also to nonionic simple or complex fluids (including quantum ones) for which we know the field-theoretic Hamiltonian as a functional of the appropriate fluctuating order parameters.